uoftweb/constitution/README.md

 The purpose of the Web Development Club is:

 > "To promote a positive academic and social environment for members to enhance their web development skills."

-The club aims to host seminars, development sessions, hackathons, entrepreneur social events, and professional company recruitment events to improve the development skills and future career opportunities for members and non-members of the UofT community.
+The club aims to host seminars, workshops, social events, and professional events events to facilitate the learning of web development and to build a strong community with a passion for web development.
+Moreover, the club seeks to appeal to non-technical users; facilitate mentor-mentee interactions; to expand on more advanced topics for experienced web developers; to equip members with all the necessary knowledge and technologies to design and develop interactive, multipage and data driven web applications.

+The club’s objectives are to 1) have twenty members by the end of 2020 2) establish a robust communication system between the mentors and mentees 3) finalize the managerial positions at the club and 4) create an amicable atmosphere for all members at the club.

+The club’s vision is to become an upstanding institution that spans a large network of mentors and mentees that collaborate on various intriguing web development projects and network amongst themselves to attain contacts for their future career.

+The club is open to anyone within and outisde the University of Toronto regardless of age, gender, race, nationality, sexual, or religious orientation.
+Throughout this document all members who are part of University of Toronto will be referred as “general members”.

 ## Membership

-Executive members with voting privileges shall be currently registered students of the University of Toronto.
+Executive members with voting privileges shall be currently registered students of the University of Toronto at the St George Campus.

 Staff, faculty, or alumni members may hold non-voting executive positions.
 These non-voting executive positions shall be limited to a maximum of one (1) or ten per cent (10%) of the full executive body, whichever is greatest.
 Persons holding these non-voting executive positions cannot serve as an officer (including financial signing officer) or contact person of the Student Group.